Today I thought I’d share my thoughts on the 52 week money challenge and see how many of you would do something like this.

 How the 52 Week Money Challenge Works

-The idea is simple: deposit $1 into your savings account on week one of 2013, followed by $2 on week two, $3 on week three, etc, etc, until you reach week fifty-two where you make your last deposit of $52.
+The idea is simple: deposit $1 into your savings account on week one of this year, followed by $2 on week two, $3 on week three, etc, etc, until you reach week fifty-two where you make your last deposit of $52.
 Your final balance at the end of the year is $1,378.
 It’s a simple way to save almost $1,400.

 Why You Should Take the 52 Week Money Challenge